asoderlund/asoderlund.github.io/_posts/2020-05-19-Computer-Vision.md

 tags: [AWS]
 ---

 This is my capstone project for my Masters from George Mason University.
 This project was done in a group setting.
+The team members were myself, Jordan Dutterer, Jaeho Shin, and Venkata Sai Ruthvik Pulipaka.
 While I was involved in every aspect of the project to some degree, I was more involved in some aspects than others.
 This is a very simplified version of a 16-week long project that culminated in a 50 page report.

 # Context
 Contrails are are created when airplanes fly through an ice supersaturated regsion (ISSR), which have sufficiently cold and humid conditions to turn the exhaust gas discharged from the airplane into ice crystals.
 These contrails appear as thin white lines that form behind the plane, and many only last a few seconds.
 However, certain conditions cause these contrails to remain longer.